baer/emo-link/README.md

    - A coordination service to distribute ranges of IDs to persistent stateful servers - This is your typical systems-design answer because it's maximally scalable and fault tolerant.
 But it's also stateful, serverfull, pretty complex to implement, and can lead to weird ID fragmentation in your DB.
    - A random ID + collision validation - There are as many ways to do this as there are bugs in my code, but they all share the same weakness: the shorter they are, the more collisions you'll have, which is not a great tradeoff to have to make when the goal of a URL shortener is to produce the shortest possible ID.

    But check your priors!
-All of these solutions assume a 62-char (`[A-Za-z0-9]`) alphabet, which makes a 32-char UUID too long for a service called a "shortener."
+All of these solutions are workarounds that start with the assumption of a 62-char (`[A-Za-z0-9]`) alphabet, which makes a 32-char UUID too long for a service called a "shortener."
 BUT(!), by expanding the alphabet (your base) from 62 ASCII characters to 4,500 emojis, you can encode a UUID in just 11 characters

    With the larger alphabet, you get distributed, offline-capable, fault-tolerant, collision-free ID creation without any of the drawbacks of the other approaches.
 The price is four characters.
 A typical shortener is 7 chars, and this needs 11.